maelswarm/gif-to-svg/README.md

 # gif-to-svg
-Convert a gif into a animated svg
+Convert a gif to an animated svg

 ## Run